From Human Resources

 - 1. Employees who are home sellers, and elect to purchase a new home involving a loan at the new location, may incur a higher mortgage fixed interest rate.
 To help offset some of this expense, the employee may be reimbursed for the difference between the mortgage fixed interest rate at the old location and the mortgage fixed interest rate at the new location as applied to the lesser balance of either the old mortgage or the new mortgage.
 See paragraph #2 for calculation example.

-- Reimbursement will be made to the employee on or after the first anniversary of home purchase.
-Documentation must be presented to verify purchase date of home as well as loan fixed interest rates and mortgage balances.
+- Reimbursement will be made to the employee on or after the first anniversary of the new home purchase.
+Documentation must be presented to verify purchase date of the new home as well as loan fixed interest rates and mortgage balances.

 - 2. Example: